-- Section 1.4.3.2, "Understanding Policies" - Oracle Fusion Middleware Security and Administrator's Guide for Web Services for definitions of available policies and details about which ones to use for your environment
+- Section 1.4.3.2, "Understanding Policies" - Oracle Application Server Web Services Security Guide for definitions of available policies and details about which ones to use for your environment

 8.8.1 WS-RM Sessions

 Multiple requests from Oracle SOA Suite in a single WS-RM session are not currently supported.
 Each request is in an individual WS-RM session.